pokt-network/pocket-core/doc/software specific architecture.md

 Rules:
 1) Must be after 6.X upgrade height
 2) You should ONLY be able to execute this transaction while status = staked
-3) You should be able to execute this transaction while in jail
+3) You can also execute this transaction while in jail
 4) Only can modify certain parts of the structure (see below)

 type Application struct {